Oetker Collection: Crafting a masterpiece guest experience

 What are some of the ways you have used data to drive conversion?

-Adyen partners with Spotify for payments processing across sixty countries.
+We partner with Spotify for payments processing across one hundred and eighty two countries.